farrellsc/farrellsc.github.io/_posts/2018-06-26-BinarySearch.markdown

     - BinarySearch
 ---

-> \# 436 also has a faster DP solution
+> \# 436 also has a faster DP solution; do \# 81 again

 ## 1. BinarySearch
 Use time cost O(logn) to get a position in a list that is sorted, or sequenced according to a certain pattern (applies for local pattern, see \# 162).
-Most "BinarySearch tagged" leetcode problems could be solved with other tools more efficiently such as HashMap and TwoPointers.
+Most "BinarySearch tagged" leetcode problems could be solved with other tools more efficiently such as Sorting, HashMap and TwoPointers.

 ---
 ## 2. Methods